sejda-pdf/webp-imageio/README.md

 ## Compiling the native library for Java SE
 - Install CMake 2.8 or newer.
 CMake can be downloaded from www.cmake.org or installed using your systems package manager.
+- Install VS 2017 Community and make sure the C++/Cmake dev tools modules are installed
 - Create a directory called `build` in the root of the project
 - Open a terminal and navigate to the newly created 'build' directory
 - Run `cmake ..` in the 'build' directory to generate the build scripts for your system.
 On Windows 64 bit run `cmake -DCMAKE_GENERATOR_PLATFORM=x64 ..` to get a 64 bit dll.
-- `cmake --build .` to compile the library
+- `cmake --build . --config Release` to compile the library
 - The compiled library can be found under the directory `build/src/main/c`
 - Copy the compiled library to `src/main/resources/native/$platform/$bits`